foopod/blog-5.0/posts/2021-12-26-lro-polish.md

 To me it felt weird to incentivise players to try to get the smallest number of moves possible.
 It encourages players to either think out a puzzle in its entirety as much as they can before moving anything, or playing it multiple times memorising the pattern.

-But again my play tester (rush hour genius) proved me wrong.
+But again my play tester had proved me wrong.
 And this blew me away.
 He sat down and on his first go solved a hard puzzle in a few minutes only 2 moves over the best.

-The other reason why I went with a smaller number is because I wanted to maintain save states for each individual puzzle.
-This way I could grade players based on their performance.

 ![](/img/lro-grade.png)